Georges Méliès

 An officer calls his sailors to the deck.
 They assemble around the canon while the officer scans the horizon.
 They all turn in the direction of the camera to look in the distance.
 At the same time the ship is hit!
 This scene is a filmed reconstruction of the 1897 Greek-Turkish war.

-Le diable géant ou Le miracle de la madonne Le diable géant ou Le miracle de la madonne (1901) Character: N/A
+Le Diable géant ou Le miracle de la madonne Le Diable géant ou Le miracle de la madonne (1901) Character: N/A

 At the beginning of the scene Romeo in his gondola sings to Juliet a sentimental song, then goes away.
 Hardly has he departed when the colonnade falls to pieces, disclosing the devil.
 Juliet, frightened, runs to the window and calls Romeo.
 The latter attempts to enter and protect his fiancée, but at a gesture from the devil the window is instantly covered with a grating and Romeo makes frantic efforts to break it.
 The devil begins to dance a wild dance before Juliet, who is beside herself from terror.
 The devil gradually becomes the size of a giant (a novel effect).
 Juliet implores the statue of Madonna, which becomes animated, descends from its pedestal, and stretching out its arms orders the devil to disappear.
 (Méliès Catalog)